spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 High value indicates that there is a lot of read activity on the disk.

-**Resolving high OS Disk Reads/second consumption:** First, use the Time Interval function to change how long the data is displayed.
+**Resolving High OS Disk Reads/second consumption:** First, use the Time Interval function to change how long the data is displayed.
 This can give you a sense of when the issue originally began and whether there is a recurring pattern.
 Troubleshooting what is consuming excessive CPU/RAM should reduce the values displayed here.
 If the issue is consistent and/or maxing out based on what is available at your current tier, then consider upgrading the performance / performance tier of your storage.

 #### OS Disk Write Bytes/second
 Description: Indicates the average number of data written to disk per second for the period indicated.
 The default time interval displayed is the last 3 hours, with data provided for every minute.